PyConPL/Book/2017/presentations/django_in_the_real_world/text.md

 to take your project to that level, some of them are very simple, some others are very complex.

-Optimizing a system, isn't always related to the technology or the tools you're using.
+Optimizing a system isn't always related to the technology or the tools you're using.
 Of course, there are efficient and inefficient ways of using certain language or framework, but it's usually more about having some Software Engineering concepts clear and knowing how to apply them to your